How Unmarried Couple Can Protect Their Finances

 Henah:

-Which true, but an alternative POV from Carolyn, she said, “Women especially moms should claim them.
+Which true, but an alternative POV from Karilyn she said, “Women especially moms should claim them.
 Hear me out.”
 She said, “As a mom mowing the lawn has become sacred me time.
 My yard is my personal sanctuary, a place I can retreat to and ride a mower tractor for four beautiful uninterrupted hours with a sweet sound of not being asked for snacks.
 The great feeling of not having my legs endlessly tugged or hugged the liberating sensation of solitude, which I never get at home even in the bathroom.
 It's just me, the mower, and usually your voice or Taylor Swift’s.”
 What a nice comparison.
 “Plus I emerged with a lovely glow after a sunny mow and the fringe benefit of forcing my partner into active parenting for several consecutive hours.
 I know that whole situation is a bigger discussion and problem, but for another time.
 So back to my lawn, it's paradise with a side of empowerment.
 Any takers or just me?”

 Katie:

 So I don't ever want to hear that I don't show you both sides on the Money with Katie Show, we are demonstrating opinions from all over.
-And I have to say, Carolyn, I think you convinced me.
+And I have to say, Karilyn, I think you convinced me.
 I think I'm going to retract my strongly worded statements about loans being dumb because I did fail to recognize that if you are constantly being tugs and hugged that you might really relish your time on that riding mower.

 Henah: